TEMPLE578/ObsidianGitSync/Economics.md

 - "                              "
 - "                              "

-Theory: a statement or set of related statements about cause and effect
+Theory: a statement or set of related statements about cause and effect, action and reaction

+Model;